Title IX at BGSU

 Investigation – Once both parties have completed intake, they are assigned to investigators.
 The investigators will separately meet with both parties and any witnesses and conduct interviews.
 The investigations include:

 - The investigators interview both parties, any relevant witnesses and review all documents and evidence submitted

 - Parties will receive a draft report summarizing the information gathered and have the opportunity to review and submit additional comments and information.
 The parties can also identify witnesses, new evidence, and submit further questions.

-The Reporting Party and the Responding Party have appeal rights throughout the process.
+Both parties have appeal rights throughout the process.

-- Appeal of the final Investigative Report
+- Appeal of the Dismissal of a Formal Complaint

 - Appeal of the Hearing Decision

 - Appeal of the Sanction

 The parties may appeal on one or more of the following grounds:

 - Procedural irregularity that affected the outcome of the matter

 - New evidence that was not reasonably available at the time the determination of responsibility or dismissal was made, that could affect the outcome of the matter